 IMPORTANT: Home Learning During School Closure

-During this uncertain time, we would encourage you to pray together as part of your daily routine.
-Below are links to home prayers.
+During this uncertain time try to pray together as part of your daily routine.

 Purple Mash login- in home learning books

 (Access via this link https://www.purplemash.com/sch/stambrosem21 )

 Children should continue to read and be read to daily.
 Keep a log of what your child has read.
 This can be more than just their reading book, any book is great!
 It can be magazines, the news, other reading books at home.
 Try to use My Book Blog daily.